mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 ![On Premise Provider Form with values](/ksphere/kommander/img/On-prem-provider-with-values.png)

-Figure 9 - On Premise Provider Form with values
+On Premise Provider Form with values

 Once created, a Provider’s display name or credentials can be updated.